hammadxcm/discord-hk/docs/bot-integrations.md

   🎮 Gaming Help:
     - Staff role: @Gaming Staff
-    - Auto-message: "What game do you need help wit
+    - Auto-message: "What game do you need help with?"